Yuanyuan-Yuan/Manifold-SCA/README.md

 setarch $(uname -m) -R /bin/bash
 ```

 in your bash to disable ASLR.
-In face, the ASLR does not affect our approach, so you can also drop the randomized bits of collected memory address.
+In fact, the ASLR does not affect our approach, so you can also drop the randomized bits of collected memory address.

 Then put `pin/prep_celeba.py` into `/PIN_ROOT/source/tools/ManualExamples/` and set the following variables:
 - `input_dir` - Directory of media data.
 - `npz_dir` - Directory where the accessed memory addresses will be saved.
 Addresses of each media data will be saved in `.npz` format.
 - `raw_dir` - Directory where the raw output of our pintool will be saved.
 These files will be used for localize side channel vulnerabilities.
+- `libjpeg_path` - Path to the executable file of libjpeg.

 You can speed up the progress by running multiple processes.
 Go to `/PIN_ROOT/source/tools/ManualExamples/` and simply set variable `total_num` in `*.py` to the number of processes and run